- Ecommerce revenue sourced from organic traffic is experiencing double-digit growth.

-2. Target the entire funnel through SEO
+2. Target the entire conversion funnel with SEO

 Most digital marketing channels target one or two funnel stages — awareness, consideration, decision.
 Social media, for example, is strong with audiences who are in the awareness phase.
 But it can struggle with those in the decision phase.
 Paid search is the opposite.
-It’s strong with the purchase and consideration phases, but weak at reaching new customers at the top of the funnel.
+It’s strong with the purchase and consideration phases, but weak at reaching new customers at the top of the conversion funnel.

 One of the best tips to increase ecommerce sales?
 Use SEO because it’s strong in all three phases.
 Take advantage of that and segment your keyword research for each of the three phases.
 What searches do customers in each phase make?
-This will become the backbone of a full-funnel optimization strategy.
+This will become the backbone of a full-funnel (Tofu, Mofu, Bofu) optimization strategy.

 3. Don’t forget about long-tail keywords

 More than half of all search queries are long-tail keywords.
 So, you should absolutely add long-tail keywords to your marketing strategy to expand your search audience and pick off low-hanging fruit.
 These highly-specific queries have much lower competition and a laser-focused intent.
-Build them into your content marketing strategy to expand your net with each new piece of content you produce.
+Build them into your content strategy to expand your net with each new piece of content you produce.
 Before you know it, you’ll be on page one for thousands of unique searches.

 4. Capitalize on what’s popular using Google Trends